stutrek/scrollmonitor-react/README.md

 It adds all the boolean properties from a watcher to `this.props` and takes all the method properties as properties.

 Scrollmonitor-react is two higher order components.
-They're functions that your pass an original component and receive a new component that adds functionality to the original.
+They're functions that you pass an original component and receive a new component that adds functionality to the original.

 ## Basic Usage